BrianInGermany/mainandwine/corona_dec28.md

   - distance and hygiene concept required

 ## Clubs and Discos
-- Dance venues, clubs and discos are closed depending on the indidence value nationwide.
+- Dance venues, clubs and discos are closed depending on the incidence value nationwide.
 - Running such a venue as gastronomy is allowed.

 ## Hotels and Accomodations